hcederna/notes-email/README.md

 Now let's create an app-specific password--a 16-digit passcode that gives our non-Google program permission to access your Gmail account.

 1. Go to your [Google account](https://myaccount.google.com/).
-2. On the left navigation panel, choose `Security`.
-3. On the `Signing in to Google` panel, choose `App Passwords`.
+2. Using the `Search Google Account` box at the top of the page, search for `App Passwords`.
-4. At the bottom, choose `Select app` and choose the `Mail` app.
+3. At the bottom, choose `Select app` and choose the `Mail` app.
-5. Choose `Select device` and choose the `Mac` device you're using.
+4. Choose `Select device` and choose the `Mac` device you're using.
-6. Choose `Generate`.
+5. Choose `Generate`.
-7. Highlight the 16-character code in the yellow bar (the app password) and press `command + C`.
+6. Highlight the 16-character code in the yellow bar (the app password) and press `command + C`.

 Let's save this app password in a configuration file so our program can use it later.